 Harley has played soccer since she was four years old.
 She played four years of varsity soccer at Steele High School in Cibolo, Texas were she was first team all-district.
 Harley was a D1 and Premium defensive player for eight years with the Lions competitive soccer club in Schertz, TX; she also played on a co-ed adult team.

 Harley enjoys working with children to help them develop physical literacy and good movement skills as these are important aspects for early childhood development.
 In addition to this, she wants to help each child to develop in themselves integrity, trust, honesty, courage, self-esteem, as well as cultivate the love to play soccer.
-In Harley’s free time she enjoys hanging out with family and her four dogs.
+In Harley’s free time she enjoys hanging out with family and her five dogs.

 Coach Savannah graduated from Cy Creek High School where she played on the girls JV and Varsity teams.
 Afterwards, she attended Sam Houston State University to pursue a degree in English, playing intramural soccer in her free time.